2024 NYC Mansion Tax Guide: Everything You Need To Know

 Anyone who buys a piece of real estate for $1 million or more is subject to the mansion tax.
 The tax rate is a simple percentage of the purchase price.
 For example, if you buy an apartment for $1.5 million, you would have to pay $15,000.

-Because the mansion tax NYC is paid on the entire value of the property, the difference between buying an apartment for $999,999 and $1 million isn't one dollar, it's $10,001.
+Because the mansion tax is paid on the entire value of the property, the difference between buying an apartment for $999,999 and $1 million isn't one dollar, it's $10,001.
 For that reason, very few properties sell for just over $1 million.

 You can see this in listing prices as well.
-On Yoreevo, there are currently 157 apartments on the market between $999,000 and $999,999 but only 14 between $1,000,000 and $1,001,000 and all of those should be expecting to sell for less than $1,000,000.
+On Yoreevo, there are currently 199 apartments on the market between $999,000 and $999,999 but only 19 between $1,000,000 and $1,001,000.

 Who Pays the NYC Mansion Tax?